 Course Code PHY309

 Course Title Renewable and Energy Harvesting

-Type of course SKILL ENHANCEMENT
+Type of course Skill enhancement course

 LTP 2:0:0

 Credits 2

 Course prerequisite Bsc.
 Ist, IInd year with Physics as core subject

 Course Objective (CO) The aim of this course is not just to impart theoretical

-knowledge to the students but to provide them with
+knowledge to the students but to provide them with exposure

-exposure and hands-on learning wherever possible
+and hands-on learning wherever possible

+Course outcome CO1 They have a deep understanding of renewable and

+energy harvesting.

+- Paut Auf

+(5) CO2 Knowlege about an extensive range of resources to

+resolve the energy-related problems.

+CO3 Knowledge for Solar energy harvesting with

+10 application of nanotechnology.

+100 application of hanotechnology.

+Course outcome CO1 They have a deep understanding of renewable and

+energy harvesting.

+CO2 Knowlege about an extensive range of resources to

+resolve the energy-related problems.

+-A° CO3 Knowledge for Solar energy harvesting with

+application of nanotechnology.

 Fossil fuels and Alternate Sources of energy: Fossil fuels and Nuclear Energy, their limitation, need of renewable energy, non-conventional energy sources.
-An overview of developments in Offshore Wind Energy, Tidal Energy, Wave energy systems, Ocean.
-Thermal Energy Conversion, solar energy, biomass, biochemical conversion, biogas generation, geothermal energy tidal energy, Hydroelectricity
+Tidal Energy, Wave energy systems, Ocean.
+Solar energy, biomass, biochemical conversion, biogas generation, tidal energy, Hydroelectricity